 - Amputation: In some circumstances, a body part may be completely severed in an auto crash.
 Other serious injuries, such as a crushed limb, may require amputation due to tissue damage and heavy bleeding.

 Drivers have a duty to share the road.
 A motorist’s wandering attention or careless mistake can result in catastrophic injuries to vulnerable pedestrians, joggers, bicyclists and motorcyclists.
-As an experienced auto accident lawyer in Louisville, Chris Haden has the extensive knowledge and legal skills to aggressively obtain personal injury and wrongful death damages for individuals hit by cars.
+As an experienced auto accident lawyer, I have the extensive knowledge and legal skills to aggressively obtain personal injury and wrongful death damages for individuals hit by cars.

 If you or a loved one has sustained a personal injury in a car accident due to the negligence of another driver anywhere in Kentucky, I can help you.
 Call me at 502-225-1316 or email me today to schedule a free consultation.